Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Februari 2025 08.51.08 UTC
+- WIB: Rabu, 19 Februari 2025 09.53.20 UTC
-- WITA: Rabu, 19 Februari 2025 09.51.08 UTC
+- WITA: Rabu, 19 Februari 2025 10.53.20 UTC
-- WIT: Rabu, 19 Februari 2025 10.51.08 UTC
+- WIT: Rabu, 19 Februari 2025 11.53.20 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: technology
+Kategori: funny